LumoSQL/lumosql/doc/lumo-test-build.md

 * `lumo.mk` is a Makefile fragment which will be inserted into the sqlite3 build process, for example to link against the backend
-* `lumo.build` is a shell script to build the backend
+* `lumo.build` is a TCL script to build the backend; it has access to various variables set by the build process; it needs to copy or move the build result to `$lumo_dir/build`

 The LumoSQL build system modifies sqlite3 to replace some of its own files with a stub, which used the C preprocessor's `#include` directive to read